isabella232/lotus-docs/content/en/docs/developers/large-files.md

 ---
 title: "Large files"
-description: "This guide goes into more depth for storing very large files (over 1TiB), providing more insights into how data is stored and some best practices."
+description: "This page goes into more depth for storing very large files (over 1TiB), providing more insights into how data is stored and some best practices."
-lead: "This guide goes into more depth for storing very large files (over 1TiB), providing more insights into how data is stored and some best practices."
+lead: "This page goes into more depth for storing very large files (over 1TiB), providing more insights into how data is stored and some best practices."
 draft: false
 menu:
     docs: